gnzlbg/static_vector/README.md

 ## <a id="STORAGE"></a>4.1 Storage/Memory Layout

 The container models `ContiguousContainer`.
-The elements of the vector are contiguously stored and properly aligned within the vector object itself.
-The exact location of the contiguous elements within the vector is not specified.
+The elements of the `fixed_capacity_vector` are contiguously stored and properly aligned within the `fixed_capacity_vector` object itself.
+The exact location of the contiguous elements within the `fixed_capacity_vector` is not specified.
 If the `Capacity` is zero the container has zero size:

 ```c++